Help the Audiology Community

 Cochlear Implant Testing

-Auditec customers often tell us they need tools to test cochlear implant users.
-We sell three recordings specifically designed for cochlear implant users as well as many other tests that could be used with cochlear implant patients.
-The three tools are 1) Lexical Neighborhood Test/Multi-syllabic Lexical Neighborhood Test (LNT/MLNT), 2) BKB-SIN, and 3) Minimal Auditory Capabilities (MAC).
-All three of these include recordings and instructions so that customers can test cochlear implant patients with confidence.
+Auditec customers often tell us they need products to use with cochlear implant users.
+The Lexical Neighborhood Test/Multi-syllabic Lexical Neighborhood Test (LNT/MLNT) and Minimal Auditory Capabilities (MAC) can both be used for this purpose.
+These products include recordings and instructions so that customers can administer to cochlear implant patients with confidence.

 Since children with cochlear implants generally perform poorly on the PBK word list, it is not a recommended recording for cochlear implant patients.
 Instead, we recommend the Lexical Neighborhood Test/ Multi-syllabic Lexical Neighborhood Test (LNT/MLNT).
 It was specifically created to assess open-set speech performance in cochlear implant children.